pto pta funding 8

 Or subsidize a school field trip or transportation to make the program happen.

-Costs for parent education programs on topics relating to parenting or education (bullying, social media safety, testing updates, and more) are also ok to pay.
+Costs for parent education programs on topics relating to parenting or education (bullying, social media safety, testing updates, and more) are also ok to financially support.

 Family Nights